robertadamsonsmith/sveltekit-discriminated-fields/README.md

 # sveltekit-discriminated-fields

-Type-safe discriminated union support for SvelteKit form fields.
+Type-safe discriminated union support for SvelteKit remote function form fields.

 ## The Problem

-When using SvelteKit's `form()` with discriminated union schemas (e.g., Zod's `z.discriminatedUnion`), the generated `fields` object is a **union of field objects**.
+When using SvelteKit's remote function `form()` with discriminated union schemas (e.g., Zod's `z.discriminatedUnion`), the generated `fields` object is a **union of field objects**.
 TypeScript only allows access to properties that exist on ALL variants - meaning variant-specific fields are completely inaccessible.

 Given a typical SvelteKit setup: